whitebox-co/qa-engineer-tests/README.md

-# Turborepo starter
+# Whitebox QA Engineer Testing Monorepo

-This is an official pnpm starter turborepo.
+This Monorepo contains all setup necessary for Potential QA Engineers to use their knowledge to create automation tests using the Whitebox Tech Stack.

 ## What's inside?

-This turborepo uses [pnpm](https://pnpm.io) as a package manager.
+This repo uses [pnpm](https://pnpm.io) as a package manager.
 It includes the following packages/apps:

 ### Apps and Packages